-Lynchburg College reserves the right to amend this policy at any time, as circumstances require.
-It is the policy of Lynchburg College that individuals are prohibited from having animals (pets) other than fish in college housing.
-Lynchburg College will consider a request for an accommodation for an individual with a mental health disability who demonstrates substantial limitation to a major life activity as an exception to this policy.
+University of Lynchburg reserves the right to amend this policy at any time, as circumstances require.
+It is the policy of University of Lynchburg that individuals are prohibited from having animals (pets) other than fish in college housing.
+University of Lynchburg will consider a request for an accommodation for an individual with a mental health disability who demonstrates substantial limitation to a major life activity as an exception to this policy.
 No ESA may be kept in college housing at any time prior to the individual receiving approval as a reasonable accommodation pursuant to this policy.

 The procedure for requesting an Emotional Support Animal (ESA) follows the general procedures set forth in the College Housing Reasonable Accommodation Policy (“Reasonable Accommodation Policy”) as well as the requirements set forth below.
 However, to the extent the requirements and procedures in this Policy conflict with the Reasonable Accommodation Policy, this policy shall control.

 Approval of an ESA and approval of the particular animal requested by the student is determined on a case-by-case basis.
 Students must renew their application each academic year to have an ESA in College housing (updated documentation may be required) due to changing residential assignments and settings.